 How Fractures Are Managed

-Follow-up matters because a fracture plan can change as swelling improves or new imaging becomes available.
-Patients should understand what activities to avoid and what symptoms should prompt earlier reassessment.
+Follow-up matters because the plan can change as swelling improves or new imaging comes back.
+You should know which activities to avoid and which symptoms mean you should be seen sooner.
+Clear instructions also protect healing tissue during the first days after injury.

 When to Request Fracture Guidance